Saturday, January 31, 2026

 The competition will continue for two more days, showing how sports can make schools more inclusive and supportive.

-The Special Olympics Bhutan Program has been active since 2009.
-It was restructured in 2024 and is now officially part of the Bhutan Paralympic Committee.
+The Special Olympics Bhutan Program has been active since 2009 and underwent restructuring in 2024.
+It is an independent programme that is officially affiliated with the Bhutan Paralympic Committee.

 Picture: Special Olympics Bhutan